Do You Hear What I Hear

 He’s in that kinda shirt on the cover of the mass market paperback of A Pirate Looks at Fifty.
 On a sunny beach obviously.
 Behind him is an enormous Albatross seaplane, the Hemisphere II.

 This is a travel book, and a great one.
 I’d rank it up there with Bruce Chatwin’s The Songlines, which it references a few times.
 I bet more of A Pirate Looks at Fifty is true.
 I saved this book to read on the beach in Malibu – perfect setting.
 The book, leisurely, describes a trip around the Caribbean Sea to commemorate his fiftieth birthday, with stops in Grand Cayman, Costa Rica, Cartagena, St. Barts.
 A treasure map opens the book, you can follow the voyage.
 Along the way, Buffett tells of his rise and his adventures.
 He desired to be a Serious Southern Writer, but that wasn’t him.
-As a boy he was struck by a parade at Mobile Mardi Gras of Folly chasing Death.
+As a boy he was struck by a parade float at Mobile Mardi Gras: Folly chasing Death.
 That was him.
 Catholicism plays a bigger role than you may suspect, with St. Louis Cathedral in New Orleans his home church, but plenty of bad behavior to balance the ledger.
 A friend at Auburn teaches him the D and C chords on a guitar.
 He busks on the corner of Chartres and Conti in New Orleans.

 My talent came in working an audience.